Diana Baieva: Early life

-Baieva was born on 9 August 2004 in Makiivka.
+Baieva was born on in Makiivka.
 She began rhythmic gymnastics when she was six.
 In 2015, she moved to Vinnytsia with her family due to the Russo-Ukrainian War.
 Three years later, she auditioned for the Ukrainian national team and moved to Kyiv.

 Career

-Baieva competed with the junior Ukrainian group that finished 16th in the all-around at the 2019 Junior World Championships.
+Baieva was part of the junior Ukrainian group that finished 16th in the all-around at the 2019 Junior World Championships in Moscow.

 2020–21

-Baieva joined the senior national group in 2020 and competed at the 2020 European Championships in Kyiv.
+In 2020, Baieva joined the senior national group and competed at the 2020 European Championships in Kyiv.
 The senior group won a team gold medal alongside the junior individuals.
 In the group finals, Ukraine won the bronze medal in the all-around behind Israel and Azerbaijan.
 They then won gold in the 5 balls final and silver behind Turkey in 3 hoops and 4 clubs.

 Baieva competed with the Ukrainian group at the 2021 World Championships in Kitakyushu, Japan.
 They finished eighth in the group all-around and qualified for the 3 hoops and 4 clubs final, where they finished seventh.
 Additionally, they finished fourth in the combined team rankings alongside the individual gymnasts.